gwangmu/eng-to-hangul/README.md

  - Write "What is augmented Hangul?"
  - Improve the handling of pronunciation variations.
  - Support the preferred ways of some pronunciations.
+ - Package the repository more nicely.
+(Help needed!)